triangle1984/LinkShorter/README.md

 ```
 https://domain/AMEeMsxK
 ```
-The new url will be just redirected to the original url
+The new url will be redirected to the original url

 There are many ways to shorten a link.
 Currently supported
 * REST API